 Send each customer an automated reminder a few days before their invoice is due.
 This message will keep payments front of mind and give customers a chance to update any outdated login or payment information that might delay things.
 It can also give them a chance to communicate with you about certain issues, like requesting a payment plan.

 Of course, you’ve likely also run into customers who simply refuse to pay.
 If you have a specific customer who continues to make late payment excuses, your best option may be to consider moving on from your relationship with them.
 Otherwise, you should continue to make sure your customers are satisfied by checking in with them regularly — the more you meet your customers’ expectations, the less likely they’ll be to use delaying tactics on you.

 Learn more about collection litigation services.

 Sometimes, customers simply can’t make their payments.
 Maybe they’re struggling with their cash flows or have recently experienced other financial issues.
 In that case, it pays to help them out a bit.
 Consider offering a payment plan so that you still get paid and your customer can take a bit of a financial breather.

-To prevent it from happening in the future, do enough research on your customers, such as through credit checks, to ensure they can reliably pay you back for your services.
+To prevent a cash flow problem from happening in the future, do enough research on your customers, such as through credit checks, to ensure they can reliably pay you back for your services.

 Contact Altus for Commercial Collections Assistance

 At Altus, we have more than 25 years of experience helping clients just like you gain control over their credit-to-cash cycle.
 In fact, Altus has the industry’s highest recovery rates.
-Trust Altus to recover your debts with the best expertise and resources among commercial debt collectors.
+Trust Altus to recover your debts with the best expertise and resources among commercial debt collection specialists.

 Ready to learn more about how we can help your business?
 Contact us today to get in touch with one of our representatives.